angelxmoreno/CindroX/pending.md

 7. move logger setup to config/modules/loggers.ts
 8. discuss DrizzleCli and the migrations scripts
 9. discuss how to add new models
+10. discuss commands; existing ones, how to create ones and how to test them
+11. have BaseCommand use a logger from AppContainer
+12. list cook recipes and how to create new ones
 ---